akshaysasidrn/akshaysasidharan.dev/content/posts/hello-world.md

 In my hustle to climb up the stairs, planning to be motivated and create out content for folks who’d follow.

-And by programmer tradition - this snippet goes here saying:
+And by programmer tradition - this snippet goes here without saying:

 ```ruby
 puts 'Hello world!'